 There is a limit on the number of credit hours a student may request to transfer into the program.
 Per the TAMU Graduate catalog: A student may request to transfer up to 9 hours of graduate credit to Master's degrees and up to 12 hours of graduate credit to the doctoral programs.
-Students must obtain advice and approval of the student's graduate advisor, department head, and Associate Dean for Student Services.
+Students must first consult with their academic advisor to receive guidance on the course substitution process.
+Formal approval must then be obtained from the student's Committee Chair, Department Head, and the Associate Dean for Academic Affairs.
+Once all approvals have been secured, the documentation should be returned to the academic advisor, who will copy the Associate Dean for Student Services.